 The white light is the unknown, the beyond; or, you could say Spirit or Eternity, depending on your beliefs.
 Izzy is about to merge with it, just on the threshold, and she's always floating in the brightness.
 She accepts it, unafraid, and invites Tom to share the experience for what little time they still have together.
 Tom is reluctant to follow, he claims he has work to do - he's still fighting and unwilling to consent to the eventual outcome.
 She walks through the gate at the research institute into the blinding white outside, at peace, happy, smiling and shining as if everything in the world is perfect - while he is hesitant, torn, in the middle of the dark hallway, thinking, calculating, making decisions.

 Ultimately, it's one and the same Light, just seen from different perspectives.
-In a sense, this is yet another way of expressing the main message of the movie, as it will become obvious at the end of this review.
+In a sense, this is yet another way of expressing the main message of the movie, as it will become obvious soon enough.

 Through the labyrinth